👋 Got a fan account that needs a boost? Promote it here. We support ALL platforms ❤️

 Sex workers have benefited the most from these types of platforms because they transitioned from one-to-one, or a limited audience group, into a more scalable model.
 The platforms create a safer environment and a wider fan/client base.

-Traditionally, sex workers have to move door-to-door from one client to the other, which puts their lives at a lot of risk, especially when you consider the health impact since the pandemic started.
+Traditionally, sex workers have to move door-to-door from one client to the other, which puts their lives at a lot of risks, especially when you consider the health impact since the pandemic started.
 This is even more true in countries where sex work is criminalized and pushed underground.

 “A lot of sex workers will have to move outdoors and do street-based sex work, which puts their lives in a lot of risk,” TS Jane said.